DAIKICHI-PSC/Pyside2Uic-Frontend/README.md

 Pyside2-uic Front-End with GUI

 Description:
-This program is a front-end of Pyside2-uic.
+This program is a front-end for Pyside2-uic.
-You can convert a ui files to a py file by using GUI.
+You can convert a ui files to a py file with GUI.

 Python Environment:
 Python 3.7